dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 Although not part of the Danelaw, the area that is now known as Shropshire was regularly overrun by Danish raiders in the 9th and 10th Centuries, as the eastern part of Mercia had been seized by the Danes.
 In 874 the Danes destroyed the famous priory of Wenlock.

+# Header: 879 AD to 1066 AD

-# Header: The end of Mercia
+## The end of Mercia

-The final Mercian king died in 879.
+The final Mercian king died in 879 AD.
 From about 883 to 911 AD Mercia was ruled by a Mercian Lord under the overlorship of Wessex.
 Thus, the Kingdom of Mercia appears to have lost its political independence and was ruled by the kings of Wessex.
 The last reference to Mercia by name is in the annal for 1017 AD, when Eadric Streona was awarded the government of Mercia by Cnut.
 The Mercians as a people are last mentioned in the annal for 1049 AD.

 Mercia was mapped out into shires in the 10th century after its recovery from the Danes by Edward the Elder (King of the Anglo-Saxons).